 Thinking about hosting an au pair from Argentina?
 While we always recommend that families be open to hosting the best au pair for their needs—regardless of her nationality—it can be helpful to learn about how an au pair’s home country can affect her personality and skill sets.
 Fernanda Gonzalez, Cultural Care’s Recruitment Director for Argentina , shares why she thinks families should consider an au pair from Argentina.

 Argentinian au pairs are great because…

 They have a variety of childcare experience, and an excellent level of education.
 Au pairs from Argentina understand the concept of traveling and living abroad, and they especially look forward to living abroad with a host family to help them learn and grow as individuals.

 Top 3 reasons Argentinians want to become au pairs:

 - To better their English

 - To grow/mature as a person

 - To better their job prospects once home

-- Families tend to be big, and everyone is close with their extended family which gives them a lot of time to be around relatives and children.
-This is why Argentinian au pairs are playful, affectionate and supportive, especially when caring for children.
+- Families tend to be big and everyone is close with their extended family, which gives them a lot of time to be around relatives and children.
+This is why Argentinian au pairs tend to be playful, affectionate, and supportive, especially when caring for children.

 - Argentinian au pairs are very family-oriented; our au pairs love the idea about being treated as a family member.